paul-mathieu/rmk-cornix/README.md

 - It supports all keys and rotary encoders.
 - It supports Vial.
-- Its Vial layout is compatible with the official firmware, which means you can load your existing Vial layout (`.vil` file).
-Macros, combos, tap dances, and some other things may lost, though.
+- Its Vial layout is roughlly compatible with the official firmware, so you can load your existing Vial layout (`.vil` file) without much modification.
+  Macros, combos, tap dances, key maps for rotary encoders, and some other things may lost or be messed up, so you may need to reconfigure them.

 # Notes